bstarynk/old-melt-monitor/jit-doc.md

 ## Blocks
-Blocks are items of kind `block`
+Blocks are items of kind `block` ; their components are statement items.

 ## Statements

-Statements are generally nodes.
-A statement which is a block item is understood as an unconditional jump to that item block.
-The connective of a statement node is called the statement operation or stmt-op.
+Statements are items of kind `code_statement`; every statement of a function should be unique: two different blocks of a function cannot share a statement item.
+A statement should have a non-empty component sequence.
+The first component (of rank 0) is called the operation of that statement.
+It should be an item, called a statement operation (or *stmt-op*)

 Some statements are considered (during JIT compilation) as **leading statement**s or leaders.
 They will become the first statement of their